 I have a couple of trees that I regularly will need to remove suckers from.
 My Corkscrew Hazel, Corylus avellana ‘Contorta’, has gorgeous contorted and twisted branches that look best when the leaves have fallen.
 It’s prone to suckers that hide the true beauty of the trunk of the tree so they get chopped off regularly.

 Ideally, you want to get as close to the base as possible without cutting into the trunk.
 The nodes that send up more growth are located near where the suckers originate, so you need to remove those nodes in order to prevent regrowth.
 Otherwise, you will find yourself chopping down the same suckers over and over again.

 To remove suckers at the base of a trunk, use a hatchet to hook around the suckers and pull them off.
 The blade will prune those that do not pull off more easily.
-Use pruners or the saw of the billhook saw to clean up any stubs that are left over.
+Use pruners or the saw of the billhook saw to clean up any stubs that are leftover.

 The hatchet can also be used to quickly remove watersprouts that grow in the spring and summer.
 Use the hook blade to swiftly remove the watersprouts at the branch.
 Then use the hatchet to quickly chop the pieces for the compost or yard waste bin.